gugulet-hu/qself-docs/docs/spread-ai/index.md

 ...
 <!---
 Notes:
-I stopped at this point, because the manual actions taht followed need to be automated somehow.
+I stopped at this point, because the manual actions that followed need to be automated somehow.
 The process seemed unstructured from here.
 I would contact the SME and ask them how this part of the process can be done better, without manually editing configuration files.
-Perhaps a CLi command that fetches the relevant text and places it in the right areas, but not what we currently have.
+Perhaps a CLI command that fetches the relevant text and places it in the right areas, but not what we currently have.
 A documentation writer is by necessity also in quality assurance and we can add value by noting processes that could be better.
 --->

 ## Troubleshooting